jogurtman/homeassistant-charts/README.md

 ## Chart types and how to create them
 Since the visual editor is not supported, you have to manually write the YAML-Code.
-You cann add as many sensors as you want!
+You can add as many sensors as you want!
 Here is how:

 ### Horizontal bar chart